This post may contain affiliate links. If you click through and make a purchase, I may receive a small commission at no extra cost to you.

 After all my work is done, I’m able to get my monthly shopping trip prepped with very little effort.
 I go through my list, and update the quantity of each item.
 I know exactly how much we’ll use because I know what we’ll be eating.

-It’s freed up so much time.
+And it’s freed up so much time.

 Do you find meal planning helps you devote more time to writing?

-What’s your favorite method of planning?
+What’s your favorite method of meal planning?
 I’d love to have you share your tips in the comments section.

 PS: Do you need help meal planning?
 Check out the content upgrade available on this post.
 You’ll get a copy of my annual meal plan planner.